Pointcept/GPT4Point/README.md

 To simplify this approach, our ${\ PointBLIP\ }$ considers directly aligning texts with 3D point clouds (Lower part).
 Besides, we add an LLM(Large Language Model) to the basis of joint representation learning, which fully promote the combination of 3D point cloud and text representation, and successfully apply to multiple downstream tasks.

-Our PointBLIP exhibits 3 main characters:
+Our PointBLIP demonstrates 3 key attributes:

 - $\color{darkorange}{Directly\ Align\ Texts\ with\ 3D\ Point\ Clouds\ .}$ To improve the recognition ability and semantic understanding of 3D backbone models,   we directly align the representation of 3D point clouds and texts.
 We doesn't introduce additional infomation of image representions during training, which simplifies the training process and fully aligns the representations.
 - $\color{darkorange}{Bridge\ Modality\ Gap\ Guided\ By\ BLIP2\ .}$ Inspired by 2D multi-modality model *BLIP2*, we ingeniously utilize both pretrained 3D point cloud models and large language models.
 We bridge the modality gap between 3D point clouds and texts using a trainable module (text encoder in the figure) pretrained in two-stages.